 1. Try To Turn Off Your iPhone

 First things first.
-To turn off your iPhone, you hold down the Sleep / Wake button (what most people refer to as the power button).
-On newer iPhones, this button is on the right-hand side of the device, toward the top.
+To turn off your iPhone, press and hold down the Sleep / Wake button (what most people refer to as the power button).
+If you have an iPhone without a Home button, press and hold the side button and either volume button simultaneously.

-Once you hold the button for a few seconds and let go, the screen will change.
-It will say “slide to power off.”
+Release the button or buttons when slide to power off appears on the screen.
 That’s your cue to touch the red power icon and swipe it with your finger from the left to the right side of the screen.
 Ideally, your iPhone will turn off when you do this.
 If it doesn’t, and you’re scratching your head, keep reading.

 Pro tip: If you see the “slide to power off” wording on your screen, but your screen won’t respond, try some of the tricks from my article about what to do when your iPhone touch screen isn’t working.

 The next step is a hard reset.
 To do this, hold down the Sleep/Wake button (the power button) and the Home button at the same time.
 Press and hold these two buttons together until the Apple logo appears on your iPhone’s display.
 You may need to press both buttons for as long as 20 seconds, so be patient!

 Performing a hard reset on an iPhone 7 or 7 Plus is slightly different.
 To hard reset an iPhone 7 or 7 Plus, press and hold the power button and the volume down button at the same time until the Apple logo appears on the screen.